Scope of JJAP

 Types of Articles

 Regular Papers are original papers with comprehensive, detailed descriptions of the research work, presenting fully-developed discussions on the results obtained in respective fields of applied physics.
-They must provide sufficient and self-contained information to ensure the repeatability of experiments and simulations by readers.
+They must provide sufficient and self-contained information to ensure the repeatability of experiments and analyses by readers.
 There is no limit to the paper length.

 Rapid Communications are concise papers reporting new and timely developments with strong impact in respective areas of applied physics.
 The maximum length of the paper is three printed pages.
 (For any manuscript submitted on or after January 1 2013, the page limit of a Rapid Communication paper will be four printed pages.)
 To ensure prompt publication, papers will be handled swiftly in the reviewing and publication processes.